Panasonic forecasts profit 28% profit jump on economic rebound

-Panasonic Corp (6752.T) expects operating profit to jump by a almost a third this business year as economies worldwide rebound from coronavirus lockdown slumps, the company said on Monday.
+TOKYO (Reuters) - Panasonic Corp expects operating profit to jump by a almost a third this business year as economies worldwide rebound from coronavirus lockdown slumps, the company said on Monday.

 Panasonic forecast operating profit to rise 27.6% to 330 billion yen ($3 billion) this business year.
 The figure is slightly higher than an average forecast of 327.56 billion based on estimates from 16 analysts, Refinitiv data shows.